OLED vs QD-OLED – What Is The Difference?

 It’s not noticeable in games and videos, but some users are bothered by this when it comes to everyday PC use.

-In 2024, LG will release new OLED panels with an RGWB subpixel layout, which should improve text and fine detail clarity.
+In 2024, LG released new OLED panels with an RGWB subpixel layout, which improves text and detail clarity.
 For 2025, they’re considering developing true RGB panels.

 Samsung QD-OLED